Yael-II/Astrobs-Tools/README.md

 source activate.sh && pip install -r requirements.txt && deactivate
 ```

-You may also require to authorize the execution of Astrobs Tools with:
+You may also need to authorize the execution of Astrobs Tools with:
 ```
 chmod u+x Astrobs-Tools.sh
 ```